Handgun type used on Sikhs is mass shooting weapon of choice

 Seung-hui Cho, the Virginia Tech University student who killed 32 people and then committed suicide in 2007, also used a Glock semiautomatic handgun.

-The common thread binding the mass attacks together is that they all used semiautomatic handguns with high-capacity magazines, Sugarmann said.
+The common thread binding the mass attacks together is that they all used semiautomatic handguns with high-capacity magazines, Spearman said.

 "There is no valid reason for civilians to have assault rifles, semiautomatic handguns and high-capacity magazines," he said.
 "We have to start ratcheting down the firepower in civilian hands in the United States."